 Parameter Description Stacking Mode Select this option to enable or disable the stacking mode.
+Trap State Select this option to enable or disable stacking related SNMP traps.

 The fields that can be configured in Stack ID are described below:

 Parameter Description Current Unit ID Select the unit ID of the Switch in the stack.
 New Box ID Select the new box ID for the Switch that is selected in the Current Unit ID field.
 The user may choose any number between 1 and 9 to identify the Switch in the switch stack.
 Auto will automatically assign a box number to the Switch in the Switch stack.
 Priority Enter the priority of the Switch stacking unit.
 The range is from 0 to 15.